 Healthcare accounts for an estimated 4–5% of global carbon emissions (Health Care Without Harm, 2019), making it one of the largest contributors to climate change.
 While dentistry is a smaller part of this figure, every step towards reducing unnecessary travel and resource use helps lower the industry's overall footprint.

 For dental practices, remote assessments and virtual follow-ups provide an opportunity to make a real difference without compromising care quality.
+As regulatory bodies and healthcare systems increasingly focus on net-zero targets, dentistry cannot be left behind.

 How Remote Treatments Reduce Emissions